 Most likely, if you are just starting out, today, you will not have a domain registered already, so in that case, you type in your desired domain in the first box on the left (see below).

-It’s important to know that Bluehost will charge you for an entire year upfront – that’s how they are able to offer such a good deal for under $4 a month.
+It’s important to know that Bluehost will charge you for the entire term up front – that’s how they are able to offer such a good deal for under $3 a month.